Explore this course:

 Accreditation

-Our course is accredited by the National Institute for Health and Care Research (NIHR) and the Academy of Medical Royal Colleges (AoMRC).
-It has been developed in line with the new NIHR-AoMRC Clinician Researcher Credentials Framework.
+This programme has been developed in line with the new NIHR-AoMRC Clinician Researcher Credentials Framework.
 This framework was designed by both the NIHR and the AoMRC to bridge the research skills gap within the NHS and other healthcare services.
+We worked with partner organisations from the healthcare sector to develop the course and tailor it to your needs.

 Modules

-Students with a PG Certificate (60 credits) from the University of Exeter or Newcastle University can transfer their 60 credits to the University of Sheffield to continue on our PG Diploma or MSc.
+Students with a PG Certificate (60 credits) from the University of Exeter or Newcastle University can transfer their 60 credits to the University of Sheffield to continue and 'top up' their qualification on our PG Diploma or MSc through Recognition of Previous Learning.

 Students completing the PG Certificate at the University of Sheffield will take the following core modules: